 - If interested in joining, parents and students sign and return a "Commitment Form".

-- Then, the very first ACE event for both new Students AND Parent/s is the "ACE WELCOME" at TC3 in early May.
+- Then, the very first ACE event for both new Students AND Parent/s is the "ACE WELCOME" at Tompkins Cortland Community College in May.
 (Note: This counts towards the 12 required ACE events.
 It is an informative, interactive "ice breaker" program and is NOT the same as the Info.
 Night meeting.)

 - The ACE program is designed to get your student interested in and committed to college.
 It's for students who are capable, but who may not be thinking about college for academic or social reasons.